Want to know more?

 GetFTR now works with over 30 partners across publishers, platforms and integrators and to date has returned over 800m links to high quality content, providing researchers with streamlined access to content.
 GetFTR has just hit the 5 billion mark for entitlement checks.

-In the last six months, GetFTR has seen an acceleration of Publishers and Integrators coming onboard, providing a valuable service to researchers and publishers, and ensuring users are provided with streamlined access to the version of record of the scholarly content they need.
+In the last 6 months, GetFTR has seen an acceleration of Publishers and Integrators coming onboard, providing a valuable service to researchers and publishers, and ensuring users are provided with streamlined access to the version of record of the scholarly content they need.

 Are you interested in this project?
 Or do you have one just like it?
 Get in touch.
 We’d love to tell you more about it.